SEND School Provision and Education Health Care Plans (EHCP)

 We are conducting a survey about the EHC needs assessment process.
 Find our more about the Education Health and Care Needs Assessment Survey

-IMPORTANT INFORMATION – WCF SEND Service and Educational Psychology Service capacity
+IMPORTANT INFORMATION – WCF Educational Psychology Service capacity

 The WCF Educational Psychology Service

-The Educational Psychology Service is also experiencing significant capacity issues due to a national shortage of Educational Psychologists.
+The Educational Psychology Service is currently experiencing significant capacity issues due to a national shortage of Educational Psychologists.